COLLECTIONS

 There are a number of factors that can help to authenticate if a movie poster is an original vintage release used by movie theatres, drive-in theatres, and for other movie promotion locations.
 These can be a mix of size, paper stock, printing process, identifying marks, age and condition, and comparison of printed artwork to other known original examples.

-Size – Each movie poster size is known and most posters will measure to within 1-2mm of their expected size.
+Size – Each movie poster size is generally known and most posters will measure to within a quarter of an inch of their expected size.
 But there are some exceptions and sometimes a comparison to other known original examples may be needed.
 It is also possible that a poster may have been trimmed by an owner at some point in an attempt to clean up worn or ratty edges and to improve its condition for sale.
-Trimming unnecessarily reduces the value of a poster more so than edge damage itself and is not recommended.
-But resource shortages also impacted size and during the second world war saw the change of size for Australia Long Daybills change from 15″ x 40″ to smaller War Time Daybill size of 10″ x 30″ to get four daybills cut from a single sheet and reduce paper usage.
-After World War 2, it increased to a Post-War size of 13″ x 30″, and later in the 1980’s the Daybill size was reduced again to 13″ x 26″.
+Trimming unnecessarily reduces the value of a poster, more so than edge damage itself, and is not recommended.
+But resource shortages also impacted size and during the second world war we saw the size for Australia Long Daybills change from 15″ x 40″ to smaller War Time Daybill size of 10″ x 30″ to get four daybills cut from a single sheet and reduce paper usage.
+After World War 2, it increased to a Post-War size of 13″ x 30″, and later in the 1980’s the Daybill size was reduced again to 13″ x 26″ and even smaller sizes in the 90’s and later.

 Paper Stock – Weight, quality, finish, and acid content, has changed over the decades.
 As a short term and disposable advertising medium, the choice of paper in certain decades was impacted by availability of natural resources, type of printing process used, intended location etc. Window Cards, Lobby Cards, US Inserts, were printed on a card stock instead of paper.
 Pre-1960’s posters were printed using matte paper stock and during war time were impacted by resource shortages as discussed above.
 Measuring paper thickness (GSM) with a micrometer and comparing this with other known examples can also help authenticate a poster.
 The quality and finish of the paper can also be compared to other known examples from the period or printer.

-Printing Process – From the 1910’s to the 1950’s, most printers used a stone lithograph process for printing movie posters in Australia and a stone litho print has a different texture, feel and under magnification will show the grain of the litho crayon and stone that makes the print.
+Printing Process – From the 1910’s to the 1950’s, most printers used a stone lithograph process for printing movie posters in Australia and a stone litho print has a different texture and feel.
+Under magnification, it will show the grain of the litho crayon and stone that makes the print.
 The more common offset printing process, and sometimes in reproductions of pre-1960’s posters that are printed on large format digital printers, under magnification you will see a mixture of overlapping dots (Cyan, Magenta, Yellow and Black) creating a pattern that make up the colours you see.
-The printing process used can sometimes help authenticate the
+The printing process used can sometimes help authenticate the originals versus reproductions.

 Age, Condition, Signs of Restoration – generally, the older the poster, paper stock will show signs on wear and tear from handling or use.
 Paper stock may discolour from sun damage, dust, acid in the paper.
 Foxing marks may start to appear on older posters.
-Fold wear is common with age.
-Multiple signs of age and wear can often help to authenticate the general age of a poster even though these condition factors may reduce it’s value.
-Restoration to damage or older posters has also become fairly common and during the process of linen or paper backing a poster.
-Linen backing is a great way to stabilise a poster from further deterioration but restoration can be hard to identify.
+Fold wear is also common with age.
+Multiple signs of age and wear can often help to authenticate the general age of a poster even though these condition factors may reduce its value.
+Restoration of damage on older posters has also become fairly common and during the process of linen or paper backing a movie poster.
+Linen backing is a great way to stabilise a poster from further deterioration but restoration can be harder to identify (different lighting techniques and devices are sometimes needed).
 But all forms of damage, wear, and age deterioration can help authenticate a movie posters general age.

-Comparison of Printed Artwork to Other Known Original Examples – if there is still doubt about a posters authenticity a thorough comparison to authenticated known examples, or high resolution images of authenticated examples, can also help resolve any doubts and authenticate a poster.
+Comparison of Printed Artwork to Other Known Original Examples – if there is still doubt about a posters authenticity a thorough comparison to authenticated known examples, or high resolution images of authenticated examples, can also help resolve any doubts to help authenticate an original movie poster.

 But if you have any doubts please feel free to contact us at Movie Posters Australia and we will be happy to help.